kevindees/ie7_pseudo_elements/README.md

 ===
 - Content property (is supported)
 - You can use :after and :before for basic enhancement
-- You can use multiple pseudo-element on the same element with castcade (selector specificity not supported yet)
+- You can use CSS Castcading for specificity (selector specificity not supported yet)

 Example Site
 ======